nmagroup1/crypto-trust-standard/README.md

 Under the CTS framework, a coin earns the Trust Badge by:

 1. Deploying using the CTS Token Template (open-source, non-upgradeable)
-2. Passing an independent code audit confirming all four layers are active
+2. Completing an independent code audit confirming all four layers are active
 3. Registering all named founders in the on-chain identity registry
 4. Registering all balance-display platforms with signed attestation keys
-5. Passing quarterly automated on-chain re-verification
+5. Completing quarterly automated on-chain re-verification

 The badge is **binary** — earned or not.
 It will be recorded on-chain in the `TrustRegistry` contract and queryable via public API.
 The verification platform is currently in development.